bobmyhill/burnman/contrib/water_filter/Readme.md

 # Still to do
-- Incorporate compositional derivatives into dV/dP, dV/dT and dS/dT in one_phase_eqm and two_phase_eqm (in FMSH_melt_model.py)
+- Use analytical derivatives for dV/dP, dV/dT and dS/dT
-- Calculate the bulk properties in evaluate (in evaluate.py)
+- Fix areas at the edge of phase transitions which produce very high alpha, Cp values.
-- Calculate the enthalpy in evaluate?
-We need something to account for the reactions in ASPECT.
-Not clear how to do this.
+- We need something to account for the reactions in ASPECT.
+Not clear how to do this with a compositionally variable system.
 - Possibly we also need to ensure that melt is always stable for numerical reasons.
 We did this in the ULVZ paper by considering a volatile component that was only stable in the melt.
 We could do the same thing here if it was necessary?